March 20, 2026

 1. Main Definition

-1. bank |n| an organization where people and businesses can invest or borrow money, change it to foreign money, etc., or a building where these services are offered.
-(From Cambridge Dictionary, Jan 15, 2026)
+1. bank |n| an organization where people and businesses can invest or borrow money, change it to

 2. "I need to go to the bank at lunchtime."
 (From Cambridge Dictionary, Jan 15, 2026)